GeorginaCarlisle/inspiring-young-writers/README.md

 - Pointing me towards the ModelAdmin class and it's attributes to customise the Admin interface and provide access to more of the data.

+- Providing an explanation of how to add a custom error message when the unique requirement is not met during form handling.

 ### Other projects